UniqueNetwork/unique_docs/docs/about/nft-formats/fractional-tokens.md

 # Fractional Tokens

 ## What are Fractional tokens?
-Fractional tokens, or RFTs, are a refungible token format that allows users to fractionalize their tokens, providing an opportunity for shared ownership
+Fractional tokens, or RFTs, are a refungible token format that allows users to fractionalize their tokens, providing an opportunity for shared ownership.

 They democratize ownership, allowing multiple users to own a piece of an asset and make traditionally indivisible assets, like NFTs, divisible and more accessible.

 ## Why are Fractional tokens unique?
 - Native token standard.
-Not add-ons or plugin features; they’re intrinsic to the very essence of our NFTs.
+Not add-ons or plugin features; they're intrinsic to the very essence of our NFTs.
 - Smart contracts not required
-- No need to code (everything in wallet)
+- No need to code (everything in a wallet)

 ## Use cases
 - Art Sharing – High-value artwork NFTs can be fractionalized to allow multiple users to invest and enjoy shared ownership